How to Mask & Paint a Two Tone Car

 Pearl effect

 Slightly different from the other two, this finish is achieved by applying a special pearl paint to the existing base coat on the vehicle.
 As a result, a different colour will be visible when looking at the surface under different lights.
-This option can create a really unique effect when used on an unusual base colour such as purple or green.
+This option can create a unique effect when used on an unusual base colour such as purple or green.
 Therefore, this might be best to recommend when somebody comes in looking for an out-of-the-ordinary finish.

-Now that you know the different finishes that can be achieved and the best products to use, you should be ready to learn how to mask and paint a car for two tone paint.
+Now that you know the different finishes that can be achieved and the best products to use, you should be ready to learn how to mask and paint a car for two-tone paint.
 In this section, we’ll take you through every you need to know, step by step.

 Step 1: Mask off the different areas of the car